thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 When loops form in circuits with strong emotional or sensory content, re-entrance may become intrusive rather than generative.
 An unpleasant sound, phrase, or image can replay involuntarily because its branch overlaps with highly excitable or weakly gated regions.
 In DPM terms, the attractor is too shallow: easy to enter, hard to exit.
 The distinction between productive flow and perseverative replay lies in the *depth* and *stability* of these reactive basins.

-### Oscillatory Entrainment and Self-Stabilization
+### Oscillatory Entrainment (phenomenology only)

 Each autonomous loop functions as an oscillator.
-When rhythmic, it can entrain other distributed circuits into coherence—explaining why repetitive music, chanting, or patterned motion often calms autistic minds.
-The brain is using its own spillover to achieve phase alignment: **coherence emerging from chaos**.
-Conversely, when multiple unsynchronized loops coexist, interference rises, producing internal noise or fragmented attention.
+Repetitive inputs (music, chanting, patterned motion) **may be experienced as calming by some individuals**, but this document does **not** model or claim a mechanistic stabilization function; it simply notes that oscillatory patterns can arise from reactive re-entry.
+When multiple unsynchronized loops coexist, interference rises, producing internal noise or fragmented attention.

 ### Adaptive and Creative Implications